RobinHankin/lorentz/inst/JOSE/paper.md

-incorporates in an efficient and consistent interface to deal with many aspects of undergraduate-level relativity including active and passive transforms, four-mometum of photons, and in particular the difficult and nonintuitive things that happen when units in which
-$c\neq 1$ [such as S. I.] are used.
+incorporates in an efficient and consistent interface to deal with many aspects of undergraduate-level relativity including active and passive transforms, four-mometum of photons, and in particular the difficult and nonintuitive behaviour of units in which $c\neq 1$ [such as S. I.].
 The classical limit of $c=\infty$ is discussed explicitly and computationally.
 The package allows the user to employ efficient and natural vectorised R idiom in the context of relativistic kinematics.

 The package was originally written to facilitate investigation into the nonassociative and noncommutative "gyrogroup" structure of